 Science Adventure Camp

 ECDRR, the City of Charlotte, and Eaton Conservation District host a science adventure camp annually in June.
 The focus of the camp is to learn about our natural environment and to have fun doing so!
 Parents of 3rd - 5th grade students attending any Eaton County schools are welcome to register their child for morning (9:00 am - 12:15 pm) or afternoon (1:00 pm - 4:15 pm) sessions.
 Each session includes various science-related hands-on activities and interactive presentations.
 Activities and presentations change each year, but sessions have included: constructing miniature solar cars, making elephant toothpaste (chemistry focused), recycling relay, squid dissection, creek invertebrate hunt and identification, and much more!

 Presentations and More

 ECDRR is more than happy to speak to or do presentations for classes, clubs, and groups of all ages.
 Topics can vary and be customized to the audience and their preferences, but must be determined at least two weeks prior to the scheduled date.
 Presentation topics have included general waste diversion, county programs, and economics of recycling.
 We have given presentations to local Rotary clubs and municipalities, but we are always open to new audiences!

 Typically for school and classroom presentations we try to work with teachers to find a topic that aligns with the current curriculum or theme.
 For example, if there is a science unit about energy going on at or around the scheduled presentation date, we might pick solar energy as a topic and then do an activity building solar cars. **Hint for schools: Many presentations can be counted as a Green School activity!**

-If you are interested in having an ECDRR staff member do a presentation, have an event booth, or simply be a guest speaker, please email our education assistant or fill out and submit the Educator Request Form below.
+If you are interested in having an ECDRR staff member do a presentation, have an event booth, or simply be a guest speaker, please email our program assistant or fill out and submit the Educator Request Form below.